 Should Certified Trainers neglect these responsibilities, certification will be at risk.

 The TCP renewal process is officially closed and no renewal submissions are being accepted.
-All current TCP Trainers in good standing will maintain their TCP Certification through November 30 of their renewal year and are eligible for a 50% discount toward Instructor Credential.
-All TCP Trainers are encouraged to participate in the Instructor Credential any time between its launch and November 30 of their TCP renewal year.
+Currently Certified Trainers must maintain annual requirements for Safe Sport and USHJA membership (above the Outreach level) to maintain certification.
+TCP Trainers in good standing will remain certified through November 30, 2025 and may be eligible for a 50% discount toward the new Instructor Credential.
+All TCP Trainers are encouraged to participate in the Instructor Credential once available.

-If Trainers do not complete the Instructor Credential in its entirety by November 30 of their renewal year, TCP certification will expire and all discounts and credits are forfeited
+If Trainers choose not to participate the Instructor Credential in its entirety by November 30, 2025, TCP certification will expire and any discounts or credits may be forfeited.

 The USHJA Trainer Certification Program is a voluntary education and certification program developed by USHJA for the benefit of its professional trainers, its members and the general public.
 The program is the sole and exclusive property of USHJA.
 USHJA reserves all rights to determine the program’s specifications, requirements and procedures and to review and amend those specifications, requirements and procedures as deemed necessary in its sole discretion.